Indaclouds/LethalCompanyModder/README.md

 Made with [VouDoo](https://github.com/VouDoo) :wrench:

 This powershell script allows you to install various useful mods for LethalCompany.
-It will first install BepInEx, a game patcher / plugin framework for Unity, followed by the addition mods hosted on [thunderstore.io](https://thunderstore.io/).
+It will first install BepInEx, a game patcher / plugin framework for Unity, followed by the addition of some mods hosted by [thunderstore.io](https://thunderstore.io/).

 Mods currently installed are listed below:
 - MoreCompany